Why Does the Word of God Call Us to Love Our Neighbor?

 Why does the Word of God (over and over and over again) call us to love our neighbor?

 God tells his people that there’s a purpose for this hard time they’re in.
-God says to his people, “While you are in exile, while you are being persecuted, while you are being treated badly, while you are being forced to eat different foods and live a different way, don’t get depressed.
-Don’t isolate.”
+God encourages his people while they are in exile, while they are being persecuted, while they are being treated badly, while they are being forced to eat different foods and live a different way, not to get depressed.
+Not to isolate.

 God says, “Seek peace and prosperity for that city.
 Seek the good for that city.”
-At this point the people of Judah must be thinking, “What?
+At this point, the people of Judah may have been thinking, “What?
 God, did you forget who these people are?
 We are captives!
 They are our enemies!”
-He tells them to pray for their captors.
+God did not forget, nor did he overlook their wickedness.
+Yet, God tells the Israelites to pray for their captors and to seek their wellbeing.

 God designed us to love our neighbor, even in difficult circumstances.
 If the people of Judah did not flourish under the oppression of Babylon, they would cease to exist.
-They would think, “What’s the point of having children?
+Perhaps they were tempted to think, “What’s the point of having children?
 We don’t want to subject our children to this difficulty.”
-They would reduce in numbers and cease to prosper, and eventually, to exist at all.
+Doing so would reduce their nation in numbers and they would cease to prosper, and eventually, to exist at all.

 God cared about them, and he knew that loving your neighbor was the way for them to survive and thrive.

 Isn’t that familiar?
-Matthew 5 says: “But I tell you, love your enemies and pray for those who persecute you…” The same thing Jeremiah spoke to the people of Judah on behalf of God is what Jesus calls us to do.
+Matthew 5:44 says: “But I tell you, love your enemies and pray for those who persecute you…” The words Jeremiah spoke to the people of Judah on behalf of God concur with what Jesus calls us to do.

-This wasn’t for a short time.
+And this wasn’t for a short time.
 The people of Judah were captive in Babylon for 70 years.
-Imagine living in a place that isn’t your home, where you feel like a captive, for an entire lifetime – and God says to stay there and be a good neighbor.
+Imagine living in a place that isn’t your home, where you live like a captive, for an entire lifetime – and God says to stay there and be a good neighbor.

 God wants to restore the world through his people.